brittking/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview-2.md

 > __TLDR__: We've made it!
 The Roslyn-based "Caravela" can now implement INotifyPropertyChanged and aspect-oriented way and you can [try it in your browser](https://try.postsharp.net/#inpc).
 But watch out!
 You can run with a knife that's in preview, but not in production code.

-If you haven't heard from us for six months, it's because we have been badly hit by the COVID/lockdown mess in April.
+If you haven't heard from us for three months, it's because we have been badly hit by the COVID/lockdown mess in April.
 We're now working with a smaller team, have more energy than _ever_, and we have chosen to focus it on our top priority: code, not words.

 Today, we're excited to announce the second preview of PostSharp "Caravela", our new Roslyn-based meta-programming framework for aspect-oriented programming, code generation and code validation.
 PostSharp "Caravela" is to become the successor of the MSIL-based PostSharp Framework and PostSharp SDK.